WebEngage/xamarin-android-sample/README.md

 1. Download [WebEngage Xamarin Android Library](https://s3-us-west-2.amazonaws.com/webengage-sdk/xamarin/android/0.1.0.0/WebEngageXamarinAndroid.dll).

-2. To consume this downloaded .DLL in your Xamarin.Android app, you must first add a reference to the Bindings Library by right-clicking on the References node of your project and select Add Reference.
+2. To consume this downloaded .DLL in your Xamarin.Android app, you must first add a reference to your Xamarin.Android project by right-clicking on the References node of your project and select Add Reference.

 ## Initialization